ericjon/ericjon/README.md

 ### Hi there 👋

 My name is Josh, and I've operated as a senior full-stack developer for the past 7 years.
-Combined with my B.Sc. in Computer Engineering, those years have allowed me to build skills as a full-stack developer, specializing in React & React Native.
+Combined with my B.Sc. in Computer Engineering, those years have allowed me to build skills as a full-stack developer, specializing in React and other JS frameworks.
 I really love my work and that passion is reflected in the quality of my code.

 Tech Stacks:
 - React, Angular, Vue, Next, Node, Express, PHP, Laravel, Tailwind, Material, Bootstrap, jQuery